Nytorv 19: Architecture

 Nytorv 19 is constructed in brick with four storeys over a walk-out basement.
 The five-bays-wide facade is plastered and painted in a bluish-grey colour.
 It is finished with a white-painted band above the exposed part of the basement, a white-painted cornice band above the ground floor and a modillion cornice below the roof.
 A frieze with festoon ornamentation is seen above the three central windows of the first floor.
 It is flanked by two short blank friezes above the lateral windows.
-A friese is also seen above the three central windows of the second floor but it is without festoon ornamentation and not flanked by friezes above the lateral windows.
+A frieze is also seen above the three central windows of the second floor but it is without festoon ornamentation and not flanked by friezes above the lateral windows.
 The three central windows of the first and second floor are also accented with white-painted framing, marginally more so on the first floor where the sills are supported by corbels.
 The main entrance is located in the bay furthest to the left (east).
 The door is topped by a hood mould supported by corbels.
 The entrance to the ground floor is located in the bay furthest to the right (west).
 A basement entrance is located in the second bay from the left.
 The pitched black-glazed tile roof features three dormer windows towards the square.
 The roof ridge is pierced by a central chimney.
 A three-bays-long side wing extends from the rear side of the building along the boundary to No. 21 (Copenhagen Jailhouse).
 A secondary staircase appendix projects from the side wing.
 It is integrated with the front wing via a canted corner bay.
 The yard side of the building complex is plastered and painted yellow.

 Today

 The building is now owned by Frederik Brøndum.
 A restaurant occupies the ground floor and basement of the building.
-The thre upper floors are used as office space.
+The three upper floors are used as office space.